PratikKunapuli/SmartBartender/README.md

-# SmartBartender
+# Smart Drink Dispenser
-Smart Bartender project for Embedded Systems Class.
+Smart Drink Dispenser project for Embedded Systems Class.
 This is an ECE 4180 project by  Michael Chan, Ransom Conant, Pratik Kunapuli, and Vineet Nadella

 ## Project Description